Sustainability at SIUE

-SIUE is nearing the completion of a massive construction and infrastructure improvement plan that already has resulted in thousands of students, faculty, staff and campus visitors enjoying numerous finished additions to campus life.
+SIUE is nearing the completion of an extensive construction and infrastructure improvement plan that already has resulted in thousands of students, faculty, staff and campus visitors enjoying numerous finished additions to campus life.

 Evergreen Hall — The $39.3 million, 190,000-square-foot residence hall opened in fall 2007 and is home to 500 students each semester.
 The building offers residents a variety of green features to support sustainable living.